mlflow/mlflow/docs/source/search-runs.rst

 MLflow Tags
 ~~~~~~~~~~~

 You can search for MLflow tags by enclosing the tag name in double quotes or backticks.
-For example, to search for the name of an MLflow run, specify ``tags."mlflow.runName"`` or ``tags.`mlflow.runName```.
+For example, to search by owner of an MLflow run, specify ``tags."mlflow.userId"`` or ``tags.`mlflow.userId```.

 .. rubric:: Examples

 .. code-block:: sql

-  tags."mlflow.runName"
+  tags."mlflow.userId"

 .. code-block:: sql